chinamike65/hugo-tuolesi/content/book5/book5en.md

 Because the afflictions and karma of sentient beings are constantly circulating, suffering and the causes of suffering are constantly circulating and changing, and it is difficult to observe clearly.

-The second Sega wood-like living Buddha, Master Jigme Wangpo, is the abbot of Labrang Monastery for more than 200 years.
+The Second Jamyang Zhepa, Konchok Jigme Wangpo, was the abbot of Labrang Monastery for more than 200 years.

 Once, the master returned from Xining to Labrang Monastery for seven days, and he kept observing the practice and suffering along the way.